 - Programs and Degrees

-- Bachelor's Degrees in Graphic Design (BS, BA, or BFA)
+- Bachelor's Degrees in Graphic Design (BA or BFA)

-Bachelor's Degrees in Graphic Design (BS, BA, or BFA)
+Bachelor's Degrees in Graphic Design (BA or BFA)

 Concept driven in creativity.

 Whether artistic skill and talent are an innate part of you and you are ready to fine-tune and craft those skills, or whether you simply have a passion for art and a strong will to learn, our bachelor’s in graphic design program was created for you.

 Graphic design is about taking a concept, an idea, a new creation and using it for a specific purpose.
 It is art with direction.
 You will be designing for a purpose, from both a passionate heart and strategic mind.